wormhole-foundation/wormhole/whitepapers/0007_governor.md

 #### Headroom Calculations

 The headroom for a given chain is the sum of the notional USD value of all transfers of governed tokens emitted from that chain within a 24 hour sliding window.
 Inbound transfers of certain tokens can also decrease this sum, a process we refer to as Flow Canceling.
-The tokens are listed in [flow_cancel_tokens.go].
+The tokens are listed in [flow_cancel_tokens.go](https://github.com/wormhole-foundation/wormhole/blob/main/node/pkg/governor/flow_cancel_tokens.go).
 An inbound transfer of these tokens to chain will reduce that chain's outbound limit: effectively the net-flow is zero.
 This allows for a relaxing of the Governor's rate-limiting as it accounts for the net flow of these assets rather than calculating only the outbound value.

 ### Asset pricing